How can we help you today?

 Here are the most common issues:

-- Storage and bandwidth limits.
-The free plan’s 500 MB storage and 1 GB bandwidth get used up quickly.
+• Storage and bandwidth limits: The free plan’s 500 MB storage and 1 GB bandwidth don’t go far.

-- Support delays.
-Free users often wait days for email replies and don’t get priority assistance.
+• Support delays: Free users often wait longer and don’t get priority help.

 Frequently asked questions